files-community/Website/src/routes/blog/posts/v3-2/+page.md

 - Improved the performance when launching Files in the background at Windows startup
 - Improved support for high contrast themes
 - Updated the cloud status icon in the Columns View
+- Added support for pinning executable shortcuts to the Start Menu
+- Fixed issue where updating the default layout wouldn't refresh open tabs
+- Fixed issue where renaming a tag wouldn't save the new name
+- Fixed issue where certain changes in the Properties Window couldn't be canceled
 - Fixed issue where switching from Details to Tiles would sometimes result in blurry icons
 - Fixed issue where thumbnails would sometimes fail to load for OneDrive items
 - Fixed issue where folder thumbnails wouldn't display a preview of the contents